theochem/chemtools/doc/sci_doc_globaltool.rst

 **Nucleophilicity Index** :math:`\omega_{\text{nucleophilicity}}` measures the capacity of a reagent to donate electrons to its environment.
-Unlike the electrophilicity, there is not a strong consensus about how one should define the nucleophilicity.
-None of the existing definitions is very convincing, perhaps because electrostatic interactions are often important for nucleophiles, which tend to be locally harder (because nucleophilic sites tend to be positively charged) than electrophiles.
-A reasonable definition for nucleophilicity, perhaps first suggested by Contreras et al., is the effective ionization potential.
-The effective ionization potential is closely related to the adiabatic ionization potential: the idea is to include the effects of the environment (e.g. solvation, surrounding molcules) and geometric relaxation.
+Unlike the electrophilicity, there is not a strong consensus about how one should define the nucleophilicity. :cite:`Domingo2016M` None of the existing definitions is very convincing, perhaps because electrostatic interactions are often important for nucleophiles, which tend to be locally harder (because nucleophilic sites tend to be positively charged) than electrophiles.
+A reasonable definition for nucleophilicity, perhaps first suggested by Contreras *et al.*, is the effective ionization potential. :cite:`Contreras2003JPCA` The effective ionization potential is closely related to the adiabatic ionization potential: the idea is to include the effects of the environment (e.g. solvation, surrounding molcules) and geometric relaxation.
 Given the simplifications inherent in this description, it is usually reasonable to  simply use the vertical ionization potential,

  .. math:: \omega_{\text{nucleophilicity}} \sim I_{\text{eff}} \sim I

-Sometimes the electrofugality (which is closely related) is also identified as the nucleophilicity,
+Sometimes the electrofugality (which is closely related) is also identified as the nucleophilicity, :cite:`Ayers2005PCCP`

  .. math:: \omega_{\text{nucleophilicity}} \sim \frac{\left(3I - A\right)^2}{8\left(I - A\right)}